 The prison system is entirely overburdened in the NT.
-By the end of the year, prisoners' numbers reached new highs every week.
+By the end of the year, prisoners' numbers were reaching new highs almost every week.
 Prisoners were sleeping on mattresses on the floor.
+Prisoners were located in station cells.

-There was a record number, and proportion it seems. of prisoners on remand.
-Fingers are pointed by both sides.
+There continued to be a record number, and proportion, of prisoners on remand.
 Lawyers do not appear to be able to settle issues quickly enough.
 Corrections ask the Defenders to expedite cases, but they say that the Prosecutors are slow to provide briefs and slow to respond to offers to resolve matters.
 These are not matters on which the Parole Board can assist, but the problem is palpable.

-Bail is difficult to obtain where offenders have long histories and Courts are reluctant to allow them free. pending hearings, where they have violent records and no quaranteed accommodation while on bail.
-Many of them are long-grassers.
-It is suggested that if there were supported bail accommodation, then bail might be a reasonable option.
-An expensive alternative perhaps, but still cheaper that remand gaol.
-It should be remembered that prisoners cannot start any rehabilitation programmes or schemes while they remain un-sentenced.
-(An Open House facility has since been funded to provide accommodation for bailed persons.)
+Bail is difficult to obtain where offenders have long histories and Courts are reluctant to allow them free, pending hearings, where they have violent records and no guaranteed accommodation while on bail.
+Many of them are long-grassers and or highly mobile with limited safe or secure accommodation options.
+It has been suggested that if there were supported bail accommodation, then bail might be a reasonable option.
+An expensive alternative, perhaps, but still cheaper than remand gaol.
+It should be remembered that prisoners cannot start any rehabilitation programmes or schemes while they remain unsentenced.
+Open House facilities have since been funded to provide accommodation for bailed persons.

 It is suggested that some better form of repatriation of prisoners, at the completion of their time in custody, would reduce the recidivism rates.
-Prisoners are released - in increasing numbers without having any rehabilitation - without any prospects/ accommodation/cash.
-Is it the case that they are merely taken to the bus stop - and told to find their own way home?
-They will inevitably land at some town camp or some undesirable location.
+Prisoners are released - in increasing numbers without having any rehabilitation - without any prospects, accommodation or cash.
+They are highly likely to land at or return to insecure and high risk living environments.
 They will almost immediately be back in trouble.
 Although it is recognised that it is the responsibility of the parolee to comply with his conditions of release, it would be enormously beneficial at a time when they are most vulnerable to temptation or pressure, for the repatriation to be seamless.

 We have had examples where prisoners are released from Holtze and driven by prison officers to, say, the Palmerston Bus Exchange.
 Here they are left to catch their bus to say, Katherine.
 Correction Officers are on standby in Katherine to greet the parolees on arrival.
 But they don't make it.
-They never got on the bus!
-I am reminded of the prisoner Tuckiar.
-In 1934 he was found guilty of a murder on Woodah Island in the Gulf of Carpentaria.
-He was sentenced to death.
-But the High Court upheld his appeal and quashed the conviction.
-He was released from Fannie Bay Gaol immediately, and promptly disappeared, never to be seen again.
-It was clear he never returned to the Gulf, or had any means to do so.
+They never get on the bus!
 A more efficient method of releasing prisoners, who have become parolees and are starting with their ongoing rehabilitation, needs to be established.
 If a plane or bus journey is necessary, it would appear to be crucial to have the parolee actually put on the bus or plane, and not just left at the stop or airport.

 Some scheme to return these people to their home country speedily and effectively should be developed or re-introduced.

-Safe sleeping places for itinerant people - particularly women - should be provided.
+Safe sleeping places for at risk people - particularly women - should be provided.
 This is an obvious corollary to the last paragraph.
 Currently there is a proposal in Alice Springs for 24 hour accommodation to which young itinerants can be referred.
 Getting the naughty kids off the street and providing shelter and a meal should be a priority.
 Many of these children are escaping threatening situations at their principal home, and of course are creating havoc.